 A love of performing guitar chamber music at WAAPA led her to create the Perth Guitar Quartet in 2013.
 The group gave its debut performance at her PhD recital.
 They have since become Perth's premier professional guitar quartet.
 In addition, Melissa performs regularly in duos with Shayne Harris (flute) and Chris Kotchie.

-In addition to performing, Melissa is a sessional staff member at WAAPA, where she is currently directing the Plectra Guitar Ensemble and assisting with chamber music coaching.
-She also maintains a full studio at Trinity College in East Perth, Seton Catholic College in Samson, and St Stephen's in Duncraig.
+In addition to performing, Melissa is a sessional staff member at WAAPA, where directs the Plectra Guitar Ensemble and assists with chamber music coaching.
+She also maintains a full studio at Trinity College in East Perth, and Seton Catholic College in Samson.

 More about Melissa: melissafitzgerald.com.au

 Perth-raised classical guitarist, composer and educator Chris Kotchie graduated from Western Academy of Performing Arts in 2012 with a Bachelor of Music (Classical Performance), gaining acknowledgment from the board of examiners for his outstanding academic achievements.
 During his studies, Chris received masterclasses from renowned Australian guitarists, Slava and Leonard Grigoryan, the Melbourne Guitar Quartet, the Australian Guitar Duo, Timothy Kain, and Australian composer Phillip Houghton.
 Since graduating, Chris has maintained a busy schedule of teaching, composing and performing, both nationally and internationally.